 - National Competent Authorities or those acting on their behalf, in charge of pharmacovigilance and drug safety with obligations to report suspected adverse reactions related to medicines

-Participants are expected to have basic background knowledge of:
+Participants are expected to work in pharmacovigilance and to have basic background knowledge of:

 - The EU pharmacovigilance legislation

 - GVP Module VI – Management and reporting of adverse reactions to medicinal products